 One of the primary reasons for establishing a trust is intergenerational protection of family assets.
-Indeed, the new Trusts Act will extend the maximum "lifetime" of a family trust to 125 years.
-Currently, it is only 80 years.
+Indeed, the new Act has extended the maximum "lifetime" of a family trust to 125 years.
+Previously, it was only 80 years.

 New Zealand is one of the best countries in the world for the growth of trust wealth free from any substantial capital gains-like taxes.
 Generally, trustees are able to make tax-free distributions of trust assets to beneficiaries.